amannn/action-semantic-pull-request/README.md

           # Related to `validateSingleCommit` you can opt-in to validate that the PR
           # title matches a single commit to avoid confusion.
           validateSingleCommitMatchesPrTitle: true
-          # If you use Github Enterprise, you can set this to the URL of your server
+          # If you use GitHub Enterprise, you can set this to the URL of your server
           githubBaseUrl: https://github.myorg.com/api/v3
 ```